Our Lady of Mt. Carmel (Bayonne, New Jersey): Early history

 In the decades following Bayonne's incorporation in 1866, the city's population rapidly expanded from around 2,000 to over 40,000 by 1900 due to rapid industrialization.
-The opening of plants in Bayonne by Standard Oil Company, Tide Water Oil Company, Babcock & Wilcox Tubular Boiler Company and many others created attracted a large immigrant labor force, including Polish immigrants.
+The opening of plants in Bayonne by Standard Oil Company, Tide Water Oil Company, Babcock & Wilcox Tubular Boiler Company and many others attracted a large immigrant labor force, including Polish immigrants.

-Following years-long effort by early Polish immigrants in Bayonne to form a parish of their own, the church of Our Lady of Mount Carmel in Bayonne was officially incorporated on January 25, 1898 by Bishop Winand Michael Wigger.
+Following a years-long effort by early Polish immigrants in Bayonne to form a parish of their own, the church of Our Lady of Mount Carmel in Bayonne was officially incorporated on January 25, 1898 by Bishop Winand Michael Wigger.
 These efforts were supported by Rev. Boleslaus Kwiatkowski, Pastor of St. Anthony of Padua Parish in neighboring Jersey City, NJ, the first Polish parish established in New Jersey.
 Rev. Alexis John Iwanów, a priest of nineteen years, arrived in Bayonne in August 1899 and was officially appointed Pastor of Mt.
 Carmel Parish on November 9, 1899.
 The parish initially held religious services in the basement chapel of St. Mary's Roman Catholic Church, the first Catholic parish established in Bayonne.
 At the time of Mt.
 Carmel's founding, the other Roman Catholic parishes in Bayonne were St. Mary's (1861) St. Vincent's (1894), St. Henry's (German, 1889) and St. Joseph's (Slovak).

 The Parish secured land on East 22nd Street where the Polish parishioners built a simple wooden chapel by hand (after working in the local industries).
 The church was dedicated on Christmas Day of 1899 by Rev. I. P. Whelan, Pastor of St. Mary's, and the first Mass was held by Rev. Iwanów.

-Parish Schism
+Parish schism

 On the Saturday before Palm Sunday 1900, a delegation of parishioners confronted Rev. Iwanów and under the threatened use of firearms they carried with them, demanded control of the parish.
 With the pastor banished, some 300 parishioners occupied the church, inspired by fears that the church property, funded and built by parishioners, was legally owned by the Bishop, and not the parishioners.
 A new pastor, Rev. Sigismund Świder, was appointed following Rev. Iwanów's departure.
 With the church occupied, Rev. Świder oversaw the construction of a new church nearby.

 On April 16, 1901, a Bill of Complaint was filed in the Chancery Division of the New Jersey Superior Court contesting the legal ownership of the original church property.
 The decree of October 26, 1903 recognized the legality of the claim of Our Lady of Mount Carmel parish to the church property, and the church was returned to the Roman Catholic congregation.
 The original wooden church was converted into the first school building.
 A segment of the parishioners broke away from the parish and founded Heart of Jesus Church, part of the Polish National Catholic Church.